 Ben & Jerry’s got in on the action, too, commemorating the social justice impact of former 49er Colin Kaepernick with the vegan ice cream flavor, Colin Kaepernick’s Change the Whirled.

+It’s not just the efforts for this year’s Super Bowl that have seen the League up its eco efforts.
 In 2020, ahead of Super Bowl LIV, the League and the host city Miami, spent a year working on environmental and social projects including a coral reef restoration project along the South Florida coast.
 The Florida Keys is home to one of the largest reefs on the planet.
 But like other reef structures, it’s feeling the pressure of climate change and ocean acidification.

 “It’s one of the best projects we’ve ever worked on,” Groh told The Sustainability Report.
 “The area looked like an underwater desert last spring.
 Now it’s a thriving ecosystem.”

 “One thing is how do we mitigate the environmental impacts?
 How do we lighten the footprint?”
 Jack Groh, NFL Green’s director told Dave Burns on KTAR News 92.3’s Super Bowl Host Committee Show.
 “And the second thing is how do we create an enduring green legacy that we can leave behind in each community?”

 The League will also work to collect items including books and school supplies to donate via Salvation Army.
 And with food left over from the event, it also plans to feed as many as 50,000 people.